 Compatible Devices: Razer Sensa HD Haptics is compatible with a variety of devices included in the Razer Sensa HD Haptics dev kit.

-Driver Requirements: Make sure you have the latest version of the Haptic Composer app for necessary drivers.
+Driver Requirements: Make sure you have the latest version of the Razer Synapse 4 and Chroma apps for necessary drivers.

-Guide: Refer to the standard documentation in the Interhaptics Unity SDK for guidance on adding haptic effects and preparing your project for Nintendo platforms.
+Guide: Refer to the standard documentation in the Interhaptics Unity SDK for guidance on adding haptic effects.
 (Code documentation / No-Code documentation)

 Follow these steps to configure a sample Unity scene using Razer Sensa HD Haptics.
 In this scene, we will create a sequence of haptic events which will simulate two missing pistol shots targeting the player which will be rendered on a head haptic device on the right side first, left side second, followed by a pistol shot coming from the player’s gun.